gandersen101/spaczz/README.md

 The above problem is twofold.
 First and foremost, I need to develop a way or ways to compare apples to oranges - fuzzy ratios and fuzzy regex counts.
 Then I need to figure out how to include match details from the `TokenMatcher` which supports both fuzzy and "fuzzy" regex matches.

-For a short-term solution I am having the entity ruler first go through sorted fuzzy matches, then sorted regex matches, and lastly token matches (which will only be sorted by length of match, not quality).
+For a short-term solution I am having the entity ruler first go through sorted fuzzy matches, then sorted regex matches, and lastly token matches.
+Token matches will only be sorted by length of match, not quality, so they may provide inconsistent results.
+Try to be mindful of your token patterns.

 There is additional logic in place to filter overlapping matches preserving earlier matches over later ones.
-This order of priority may not be ideal for everyone but adding a way to change the order (say regex patterns first) would a temporary solution to a temporary problem.
+This order of priority (fuzzy, regex, token) may not be ideal for everyone but adding a way to change the order (say regex patterns first) would a temporary solution to a temporary problem.

 Please bear with me through these growing pains.